Today's Sunday • 11 mins read

 Final Words

-Egos can make gentle criticism feel like acid attacks.
+Egos can make gentle criticism feel like acid assaults.

 • • •

 Authors: Shirley Brown, an experienced lifestyle orator and academic expert, wrote a short, early version of it.
-Extensively rewritten, expanded, researched, and edited by Sandip Roy.
+Rewritten, expanded, researched, and edited by Sandip Roy.

 √ Also Read: How To Be NOT Sensitive To Criticism (7 Rules For Life)